Mojm4321/Creating-Interactive-Dashboard-in-Excel/README.md

 ![Diagram 25](https://github.com/Mojm4321/Creating-Interactive-Dashboard-in-Excel/blob/main/screenshots/Diagram%2025.png)
 Diagram 25

+### Enhancing Interactivity
 Slicers were added to make the dashboard more interactive, and to show which filters have been applied to the data.
 The slicers allow for multi select filerting, which allows for the data to analysed from various perspectives.
 The design looks fuller and fitted and synchorises the slicers with the rest of the dashboard.

+## Conclusion
+The creative direction of datana analysis is critical for presenting information clearly and effectively.
+A well-designed dashboard minimises the risk of misinterpretation by utilising visual elements such as charts, graphs, pictures and colour-coding to highlight key insights and trends.
+This approach was prioritised to ensure Databel can thoroughly understand the data, as false interpretations could harm the sustainability of their business model through incorrect resource allocation or misguided financial planning.
+Data accuracy remains paramount; however, incorporating interactive features such as slicers allows the company to explore the data on specific areas, further enhancing their ability to make informed decisions.